Open-HITC/Open-HITC-benchmark/EXAMPLES.md

 TMAP, ABAQUS and FESTIM for a diffusion in multimaterial slab <br>
 https://doi.org/10.1088/1741-4326/abd95f

-FESTIM, TMAP8, COMSOL for TDS and transport in 3D MB divertor https://doi.org/10.1016/j.ijhydene.2024.03.184
+FESTIM, TMAP8, COMSOL for TDS and transport in 3D MB divertor <br>
+https://doi.org/10.1016/j.ijhydene.2024.03.184